damboscolo/clean-swift-template/README.md

 * Configurator based in dependecy injection using Swinject

 # Installation
-First of all, you have to install the dependency injection framework [Swinject](https://github.com/Swinject/Swinject).
+1. First of all, you have to install the dependency injection framework [Swinject](https://github.com/Swinject/Swinject).

-After that, to install the template you only have to open this path on Finder, and paste the Clean-Swift Template there:
+2. After that, to install the template you only have to open the `File Templates` path on Finder, and paste the Clean-Swift Template there:

     Applications/XCode/Contents/Developer/Libray/XCode/Templates/File Templates

-Now you can easily create your Scenes.